 This recipe produces about 11 ounces of coffee and is tuned for the Kalita Wave 185 size.
 Adjust up or down depending on your preferred strength or serving size.

 Place the Kalita Wave filter into the brewer and set it on top of your cup or carafe.
-Rinse the paper filter with hot water before brewing—this may help remove any traces of paper taste while simultaneously helping to preheat your equipment.
-It also helps the filter stay in place during brewing.
+Rinse the paper filter with hot water before brewing.
+This removes any traces of paper taste, preheats your equipment, and helps the filter stay in place.
 Discard the rinse water before adding your ground coffee.

 Your total brew time should be around 3 minutes.
 Once the water has drained completely, remove the brewer.

 The ideal brewing temperature changes with roast level.
-Use this quick guide to get the most from your beans:
+Use this guide to get the most from your beans.

 | Roast Level | Water Temperature | Flavor Result |